 Be as Clear as You Can

 Keep in mind that during the pandemic, it’s harder for most people to maintain the same level of focus as they could before.
 Try to be as clear as you can be so there’s less opportunity for miscommunication and misunderstanding to bring about workplace civility.

 When in Doubt, Ask

 It’s easy to assume we know what someone means, and when we’re multi-tasking or distracted, we may be more likely to infer incorrectly.
 Don’t make assumptions about what someone meant.
 Help promote a culture in which it’s appreciated when a colleague asks for clarification.
-Asking instead of assuming will save time, energy, and heartache.
+Asking instead of assuming will save time, energy, and heartache to foster workplace civility.